All Episodes

 So that's not tolerance.

-That's not diversity, that's not multiculturalism.
+That's not multiculturalism.

 That is tyranny.

-That's right, a black Republican is the lieutenant governor of Maryland.
+A black Republican is the lieutenant governor of Maryland.

-Uh quizy, I I want that bumper sticker, I'm queasy for queasy.
+I'm queasy for queasy.

 Until recently, a liberal weblog run by Steve Gilliard, a black New Yorker, according to the Washington Times, had a headline reading, quote, simple Sambo wants to move to the big house.

-Now, if you called an African American in this country Sambo, under most circumstances, uh the progressive, enlightened, diversity-loving left would call that by its proper name, racism.
+Now, if you called an African American in this country Sambo, under most circumstances, the progressive, enlightened, diversity-loving left would call that by its proper name, racism.

 Now, if it's directed against a Republican black, the question is, is it racism?